 |Fire Fighting Enterprises (fire sprinkler systems, fire alarm, fire extinguishers, etc.||$15,000||$30,000|

 |Other Expenses||Add 10% of total||Add 10% of total|

 The key is to research carefully the cost of the nightclub of your dreams.
-You may get to own a night club at far less than the low-end estimate, particularly if you are buying one from entrepreneurs in a hurry to sell of their club.
+You may get to own a nightclub at far less than the low-end estimate, particularly if you are buying one from entrepreneurs in a hurry to sell off their club.
 Or you may start a nightclub from scratch and find that the required investment is so much higher than our high-end estimate.

 Where will your revenue come from?
 There are three main sources of revenue for a nightclub business:

 - Admission sales